skbio.sequence.distance.hamming#

 seq1, seq2Sequence

-Sequences to compute Hamming distance between.
+Sequences to compute the Hamming distance between.

 Returns: